Next.js i18n Routing Setup

 Next.js supports two primary routing strategies: subpath (/en/about) and domain-based (en.example.com).
 Subpath routing is the default for enterprise pipelines due to simplified DNS management, unified CDN caching, and straightforward TMS webhook routing.
 Domain routing requires separate Vercel project deployments or advanced reverse-proxy configurations, increasing pipeline overhead.

-Configuration is centralized in next.config.js.
-Disabling native localeDetection is mandatory for pipeline-controlled routing, as it delegates negotiation to Edge Middleware for deterministic fallback chains and CI validation.
+Pages Router configuration is centralized in next.config.js.
+Disabling native localeDetection is recommended for pipeline-controlled routing, as it delegates negotiation to Edge Middleware for deterministic fallback chains.

 /** @type {import('next').NextConfig} */